December 7, 1941. For some people, it is just a date in history.

 World War II who saved our Nation, and the world.

-the Vinci family is very saddened that Benjamin Vinci, a father,
+13th 2002, the Vinci family is very saddened that Benjamin Vinci,

-grand father, hero, and friend had passed away.
-If you would like
+a father, grand father, hero, and friend had passed away.
+If you

 Click Here